-Watch the video above as Azeam talks about his career as an engineer and the positive impact of College of DuPage.
+Azeam Anjum majored in engineering.
+Watch the above video as Azeam talks about his career and the positive impact of College of DuPage.

 Azeam Anjum developed an interest in science during high school, where he also enjoyed math and computer programming.